 The Town Board adopted a series of financial management policies for the Town in January of 2014.
 Financial management policies support the financial goals and guide decision making in specific situations to ensure that decisions contribute to the attainment of the Town's financial goals.
 Policies have been prepared for the following areas: (a) Operating Position (which includes a fund balance policy), (b) Revenues, (c) Expenditures, (d) Debt Management, I Cash Management and Investments, (f) Capital Assets, (g) Budget, (h) Financial Reporting and (i) Purchasing.
-Copies of the policies have been included as a part of this Official Statement.
-Additionally, copies will be made available upon request to the Town of to the Town's Municipal Advisor.
+Copies of the policies will be made available upon request to the Town of to the Town's Municipal Advisor.